 In the age of online media, costs and fees are looking different every year.
 Do you pay for your website hosting and domain name?
 Do you pay online banking fees or online payroll software costs?
 Make sure you don’t skip those expenses when you file your taxes.

 Your Home Office Situation

-Not only are you able to write off your equipment expenses, but you’re actually able to take the space you use in your house as a home office tax deduction as long as it is dedicated work space for your job at home.
-The IRS allows you to deduct part of your home payment (either rent or mortgage) as it relates to the amount of space you use in your home for your office.
+Not only are you able to write off your equipment expenses, but you’re actually able to take the home office deduction for the space you use in your house as a home office tax deduction as long as it is a dedicated workspace for your self-employed business.
+The IRS allows you to deduct part of your home expense like rent or mortgage interest as it relates to the amount of space you use in your home for your office.

 You may also be able to deduct your home office using the simplified home office deduction which is up to a flat $1,500 based on up to 300 square feet of office space used at $5.00 per square.

 Note: If you have been working from home during the past year or so for your employer, you are not eligible for a home office deduction.
 This home office deduction is only available to self-employed taxpayers.

 Doctors have journals and teachers have in-service training to help keep them educated and up to date about current strategies and the best new ideas.
 For the self-employed, keeping up to date with the latest and greatest trends isn’t always so easy.
 For most of us, training and education come at a price.
 We have to pay for the conference or the class, we have to pay for travel, we might even have to get a hotel room depending on the length of the conference.